Tell us about yourself and how long you’ve been designing games.

 After having spent over 4 years working on card/board games, it’s kind of hard to just turn that off.
 Winning the contest has definitely been a confidence booster and I’ll be carrying that with me into the Microgame Design Competition as well as a local game design contest known as CudoPlays.

 Could you describe any influence The Game Crafter has had on your success as a game designer?

 When I started, I did super expensive prints at Staples that looked, at best, horrible.
 Because of that, it was difficult to get people to help playtest and while it took much longer for me to improve my game designs, The Game Crafter at least helped me make pretty enough prototypes to help entice playtesters.
 Since then, I’ve made a note of at least trying to design games around the various printables and components available on the site.
 As The Game Crafters services have improved, the look and feel of many of my designs have improved as well.
 While the ultimate goal is to make my games look as good as anything someone would buy off a shelf, I’ve had more than a few people tell me my Game Crafter Games have achieved that a while ago.

 What’s next for you?

-Any last words of encouragement or advice to all the designers reading this who would love to experience your success?
+Any last words of encouragement or advice to all of the designers reading this?